-The primary conclusion of this study is that the use of publisher-provided teaching resources and a modified learning environment did not result in an increase in student performance in Statics.
+The primary conclusion of this study is that the use of publisher-provided presentation slides and a modified learning environment did not result in an increase in student performance in Statics.
 The reasons for this result are not clear.
-Student comments regarding the revised approach were very positive, so it does not appear that they were uncomfortable with the methods and organizational structure used.
+Student written comments regarding the revised approach were very positive, so it does not appear that they were uncomfortable with the methods and organizational structure used.

-It is possible that Statics is a subject that simply lends itself well to the traditional teaching approach.
-Modifications to include more active learning strategies may not be significantly more effective relative to improving student performance.
+It is possible that Statics is a subject that simply lends itself reasonably well to the traditional teaching approach.
+Modifications to include more active-learning strategies may not be significantly more effective relative to improving overall student performance.
 It is also possible that the majority of learning currently takes place outside of class when the students read the text and work through their homework sets.
 In this regard, the two cohorts were treated identically.

 In fact, though there were differences in the approaches, the changes were not radical, and the traditional and revised approaches, as implemented here, were more alike than different.
 This could account for the lack of a meaningful impact.
 Adapting the revised approach for other courses that are not as well-suited to the traditional teaching approach might be a better avenue to pursue.

-Another possibility is that the two aspects of the implementations strategy proposed in [5] that were not adopted-student grading of homework in class and collection of quizzes for grading-could have yielded better results.
+Another possibility is that the two aspects of the implementations strategy proposed in Reference 14 that were not adopted-student grading of homework in class and collection of quizzes for grading-could have yielded better results.
 Similarly, innovations other than those included in Mehta, Danielson, and Berg's materials might be more appropriate and effective for this subject.
-References 2 through 4 describe such possible innovations.
+References 2 through 9 describe such possible innovations, which were not investigated here.

-Statistical analysis indicated that the decrease in mean student performance calculated for the revised approach was not mathematically significant.
+Statistical analysis indicated that the measured decrease in mean student performance calculated for the revised approach was not statistically significant.
 Nevertheless, that does not prove that the decrease was not real; it just means that it was well within the expected range of variation associated with these datasets.
-It is possible that having most of the class notes pre-printed actually resulted in a decrease in student assimilation and retention of material, but this is conjecture, and the author (instructor), who has been teaching for 13 years, did not have the sense that the R-cohort was any less engaged than the T-cohort.
+It is possible that having most of the class notes pre-printed actually resulted in a decrease in student assimilation and retention of material, but this is conjecture, and the first author (instructor), who has been teaching for 14 years, did not have the sense that the R-cohort was any less engaged than the T-cohort.

-Because the students responded favorably to the revised method, and because student performance was found to be statistically equivalent to that for the traditional method, the author plans to continue the use of the revised method but will make adjustments in the course materials intended to improve their effectiveness.
+Because the students responded favorably to the revised method in their written comments, and because student performance was found to be statistically equivalent to that for the traditional method, the first author plans to continue the use of the revised method but will make adjustments in the course materials intended to improve their effectiveness.
 These adjustments will include the omission of more material from the notes to further encourage student engagement during class.
-The idea is to find the right balance between what is provided directly and what must be added as it is discussed.
+The idea, in this regard, is to find the right balance between what is provided directly and what should be added as it is discussed.